mattsteadman/notes/Notes on A Tour of Go.md

 - To declare a variable, you must use the `var` statement.
     - The `var` statement can be used to declare a list of variables, just like a function argument list.
 For example, `var a, b, c int`.
-    - If you provide initial values for a variable, you can omit the type in the declaration and Go wil determine the type automatically.
+    - If you provide initial values for a variable, you can omit the type in the declaration and Go will determine the type automatically.
 For example, `var i, j = 1, 2`

 - Variables can also be assigned values in a list fashion.
 For example, `a, b, c = 1, 2, 3`.